Low temperature dynamics for confined $p=2$ soft spin in the quenched regime: Abstract

 \section{Abstract}

-In this letter, we address the low-temperature expansion for the $p=2$ spin dynamics with sixtic confining potential.
-The dynamics are described by a Langevin equation for a real vector $q_i$ of size $N$, where disorder is materialized by a Wigner matrix.
-We identify the radius of convergence of the expansion as the critical temperature, and we investigate the large time behavior of the averaging square length $a(t)\equiv \sum_i q_i^2(t)/N$, regarding the values of couplings involved in the potential.
-The methods discussed in this letter may be considered as a generalization which can be used for more complicated models.
+This paper aims to address the low-temperature dynamics issue for the $p=2$ spin dynamics with confining potential, focusing especially on quartic and sextic cases.
+The dynamics are described by a Langevin equation for a real vector $q_i$ of size $N$, where disorder is materialized by a Wigner matrix and we especially investigate the self-consistent evolution equation for effective potential arising from self-averaging of the square length $a(t)\equiv \sum_i q_i^2(t)/N$ for large $N$.
+We first focus on the static case, assuming the system reached some equilibrium point, and we then investigate the way the system reaches this point dynamically.
+This allows identifying a critical temperature, above which the relaxation toward equilibrium follows an exponential law but below which it has infinite time life and corresponds to a power law decay.